esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

 ### Present Perfect
 An action started in the past that still true/relevant in the present.
 - I have been to school.
+- I've lost my keys.
+- Have you ever been to the United States.
 ### Present Continuous
 An action occuring now.
 - I am going to school